donaldkiplagat/Quotes/README.md

 ### Known Bugs
 The Panels can't hold a large quote inside it thus will overflow.
+Form can submit empty values and can't be reset.

 ### Behaviour Driven Development
 * The program should return "(Title name) is required" when the user leaves a form value empty.<br>